Male Circumcision: Medical or Ritual?

 As a medical procedure, it is clear that there are a number of risks of complications in the procedure of infant male circumcision.
 These are discussed in a 1993 research paper by the Queensland Law Reform Commission4 and include pain, damage to the shaft, damage to the urethra, unsightly appearance, urethral fistulas, haemorrhage, phimosis, infection of meatus, and even death or amputation in rare cases.

 It should be further pointed out that while a significant percentage of male children are still circumcised today in Australia,5 the Australian medical profession does not encourage the practice.
-The Australian Medical Association supports the policy adopted by the Australian College of Paediatrics which in a 1991 Position Statement argued that [t]he Australian College of Paediatrics should continue to discourage the practice of circumcision as in the newborn male infant.6 It acknowledged, however, that [s]ome parents after considering medical, social, religious and family factors will opt for circumcision of their male child.7 In such a scenario the Australian College of Paediatrics recommends that the procedure is performed under medical circumstances that reduce hazards to a minimum.
+The Australian Medical Association supports the policy adopted by the Australian College of Paediatrics which in a 1991 Position Statement argued that [t]he Australian College of Paediatrics should continue to discourage the practice of circumcision as in the newborn male infant

 It is interesting to note, however, that in August 1995, a four-member working party from the Australian College of Paediatrics produced a draft discussion paper which, following the publication of new medical literature arguing that the failure to circumcise may lead to an increase in the number of urinary tract infections in male infants, recommended a softening of the College's anti-circumcision position.8 This more open position was affirmed by the publication of the College's final Position Statement in mid-1996.
-While acknowledging evidence of both benefits and risks connected with infant male circumcision, the College concluded that it is not possible to be dogmatic on the exact risk/benefit ratio9 of the procedure.
+While acknowledging evidence of both benefits and risks connected with infant male circumcision, the College concluded that it is not possible to be dogmatic on the exact risk/benefit ratio

 It would appear, then, that the opposition of the medical profession in Australia is not unanimous in its discouragement of the practice of infant male circumcision.
 While the Australian College of Paediatrics discouraged the procedure in 1991, it has softened its stance and is now neutral on the question.
 It certainly has not suggested prohibiting the procedure.
 In fact, as stated, above, it overtly recognises that some will seek the procedure after weighing medical, social, religious and family factors.10